DiamondLightSource/pyburt/README.md

 There are separate DLS integration tests for pyburt.
 These tests run snapshot and restore operations against known Diamond and Pytac PV's.
-See `integration/README.md` for instructions.
+See `test/integration/README.md` for instructions.

-Note that running pytest against `integration` without running the test IOC first, as described in `test/integration/README.md`, will cause the tests to fail.
+Note that running pytest against `test/integration` without running the test IOC first, as described in `test/integration/README.md`, will cause the tests to fail.